Marissa-the-Analyst/TigerBrew-Coffee/README.md

 # TigerBrew-Coffee
-An exploratory data analysis with a dashboard displaying analytics of a coffee vending machine's sales in Excel To view the data dashboard online, [click here](https://1drv.ms/x/s!AvVMeJdoMRZIb0uG9JQRrZlEitM?e=IpBTMW)
+An exploratory data analysis with a dashboard displaying analytics of a coffee vending machine's sales in Excel. <br>
+To view the data dashboard online, [click here](https://1drv.ms/x/s!AvVMeJdoMRZIb0uG9JQRrZlEitM?e=IpBTMW)

 ### Scope of Work ###